The Planted Pantry » Desserts » Easy Vegan Pie Crust

 Cut and Shape

 Next, cut the dough to the appropriate diameter for your pie tin.
-I find a 10” diameter fits into my pie tin the best.
+I find a 12” diameter fits into my pie tin the best.
+At this size, I usually get either 4 bottom layers of crust (for a single crust pie like pumpkin or lemon tarts) or 2 bottom layers and 2 top layers (for double crust pies like pot pies).

 Vegan pie crust rolled flat, pre-trimming